State-mandated PFML

 • Family caregiving leave: Caring for a family member with a serious health condition and leave for a qualifying military exigency; and

-• Medical leave: Employee’s own serious health condition.
+• Medical leave: Employee’s own serious health condition, including pregnancy.

 Benefit duration:

-• Parental leave: Up to 12 weeks of leave in an application year (i.e., the 12-month period as defined in the FMLA);
+• Parental leave: Up to twelve (12) weeks of leave in an application year (i.e., the 12-month period measured forward);

-The total combined amount of leave for all allowable leave reasons is 12 weeks in an application year.
+The total combined amount of leave available for all leave reasons is twelve (12) weeks in an application year.

-Benefit amount: Benefits are paid at 80% of the employee’s average weekly wage during the 12 months preceding submission of the leave application.
+Benefit amount: Benefits are paid at 80% of the employee’s average weekly wage (AWW) during the four (4) quarters preceding submission of the leave application.
 The minimum weekly benefit is $100 and the maximum weekly benefit for 2026 and 2027 is $900.

 Private plan option: Employers can apply for a private plan exemption for a plan that provides benefits at least equal to those required under the DE PFML law.
 Depending on the number of Delaware employees, employers may offer a private plan for parental leave only (between 10 and 24 employees) or offer a private plan for all leave reasons (i.e., parental, family caregiving and medical).
-Private plans may be self-insured or insured through a carrier.
+Private plans may be self-insured or insured through a carrier and must start at the beginning of a quarter.

 Job protection: Yes.